Justin-Insight/mymindteam.com/content/blog/you-are-not-your-thoughts-what-this-means--why-its-important.md

 ## You Are Not Your Thoughts – What Does It Mean?

-Now listen\!
+Now listen!
 I agree with this statement.
 You are not your thoughts might not be a scientific claim, but it is a perspective that many would agree with.
 Look at your thoughts as you would notice something in a room you just entered.
-Just like you and the object in the room are two *different* entities, your thoughts, and you are different too.
+Just like you and the object in the room are two _different_ entities, your thoughts, and you are different too.

-**Thoughts are mere experiences that are a part of you but are not YOU\!
+**Thoughts are mere experiences that are a part of you but are not YOU!
 Now, let’s take an example;**

 We all experience intrusive thoughts, don’t we?
 These thoughts can range from mild to disturbing.
 I mean, I usually get a thought that I should poke my sister until she snaps, but I don’t usually act on my thought. (well, not always).

 Thoughts are powerful, but they can’t be that powerful that they define our actions, or better yet, who we are.

 As beings who experience thousands of thoughts in a day, tell me; do we act on them always?
-No\!
+No!
 Think about it.
 You’re on a lunch date with your friend, and you see a mouth-watering dish on the next table.
 Tempting while waiting for your food, do you let your thoughts define your action and eat that food?
 No.

 Strange and intrusive thoughts are common, even if you’re not struggling with OCD or any related condition.
 We, as humans, tend to overthink, but it’s not always we let our thoughts take over.